-Employees earn paid time off based on various factors such as length of service and job title.
-Any unused paid time off is paid out at the end of the year and does not carry over to the following year.
-Therefore, there are no compensated absences accrued at June 30, 2024.
+Employees earn vacation and sick pay based on various factors such as length of service and job title.
+Any unused vacation is paid out at the end of the year and does not carry over to the following year.
+Therefore, there are no compensated absences accrued for the years ended June 30, 2024 and 2023.